 Post Graduate Medical Studies:

 Courses for students wishing to take postgraduate examinations abroad were organized by the FOM in mid 1960s by the pre clinical departments.
 In the mid 1970s post graduate degrees were started by a Diploma in Obstetrics and Gynecology.
 Students from nearby countries (Uganda, Kenya, Ethiopia) came to Sudan to take some of these courses.

 The Council of Higher Medical Education:

 In 1969 the Ministry of Higher Education nominated the University of Khartoum to establish the Council of Higher Medical Education to be responsible for supervision of post graduate clinical studies.
 Late professor Omer Belail was the first president of this counsel in 1976.
 The counsel was placed in the premises of the FOM and was the foundation of medical specialization in the Sudan.
-It included all the main specialties (surgery, medicine, paediatrics, obstetrics and gynecology, anesthesia, psychiatry, ophthalmology, orthopedics, otolaryngology and dental studies).
+It included all the main specialties (surgery, medicine, paediatrics, obstetrics and gynecology, anesthesia, psychiatry, ophthalmology, orthopedics, otolaryngology, urology and dental studies).
 The counsel was also awarding master and PHD degrees in basic sciences as well as MD by research.
-In the year 2000 the duties of clinical specialization was transferred to the Sudan Board of Medical Specialization and the other duties of the postgraduate medical studies continued to be carried by the College of Graduate Studies at the UOK.
+In the year 2000 the duties of clinical specialization was transferred to the Sudan Board of Medical Specialization and the other duties of the postgraduate penis pump studies continued to be carried by the College of Graduate Studies at the UOK.